 (Updated from original post March 2015)

 To maximise the flavour and enjoyment of your e-liquids, a little TLC is in order.
-Just like Wine (let’s not forget olive oil), e-liquids require proper handling and a whole lotta love.
+Just like wine, e-liquids require proper handling and a whole lotta love.
 Thankfully though, oak barrels, cellars and years of experience are not necessary.

 See our post on storing concentrated flavours, as they’re equally important, perhaps even more so.

 Whilst the term we all use is incorrect, steeping is essentially a blending and ageing process.
 Nicotine, PG, VG and flavours take time to homogenise, and certain flavours need a good 3 to 4 weeks to fully develop.